-Your third year allows you to undertake a series of major independent group performance projects.
+Your final year allows you to undertake a series of major independent group performance projects.
 These help to develop your skills and your understanding of collaborative work, while giving you freedom to pursue your own aesthetic, intellectual and professional interests.

 £9,250Additional costs for materials and field trips of up to approximately £650 per academic year.
 Equipment lists are reviewed annually.

-£15,000Additional costs for materials and field trips of up to approximately £650 per academic year.
+£17,700Additional costs for materials and field trips of up to approximately £650 per academic year.
 Equipment lists are reviewed annually.

 Our events are a great way to find out more about studying at Essex.
 We run a number of Open Days throughout the year which enable you to discover what our campus has to offer.
 You have the chance to: